TerminalAddict/loudas.com-website/_posts/2021-03-22-Go-The-Mighty-Cannon.md

 We also go for a walk and find some other 4x4ers up the river further.
 {% include thumbnail.html img="20210320_131858.jpg" %}

 man!
-I am definitely coming back here, and bringing Matt with gun I reckon, because we are on the border of hunting grounds.
+I am definitely coming back here, and bringing Matt with a gun I reckon, because we are on the border of hunting grounds.

 Time to crank the fire and chuck some steaks on it!
 {% include thumbnail.html img="20210320_172511.jpg" %}